jplace/jplace.github.io/tutorial.md

 If you have previous experience, consider something more ambitious.
 Include a blurb about yourself, a picture, and links to work you've done.
 Any work is worth linking to!
 Written pieces, GitHub projects, music productions, etc.

-> If you don't want to design your own site, I recommend copying mine: [https://jplace.github.io/](https://jplace.github.io/).
+If you don't want to design your own site, I recommend copying mine: [https://jplace.github.io/](https://jplace.github.io/).
 View the source of the page or see [my repository](https://github.com/jplace/jplace.github.io/).

 ### Layout

-In HTML, each element has a display value.
+In HTML, each element has a _display_ value.
 Make sure you understand the difference between [block and inline](https://www.w3schools.com/html/html_blocks.asp) before starting to code.

 Your layout will be almost entirely block elements.
 You will use inline elements to style text or horizantally-align links.

 The layout of elements can be enhanced with modern CSS features: [flexbox](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Basic_Concepts_of_Flexbox) and [grid](https://hacks.mozilla.org/2017/10/an-introduction-to-css-grid-layout-part-1/).
 Reading about them can be tedious and confusing.
 [Flexbox Froggy](https://flexboxfroggy.com/) and [Grid Garden](http://cssgridgarden.com/) are games to teach you these concepts.

-> If you need to vertically-center something, you should use flexbox or grid.
+Tip: if you need to vertically-center something, use flexbox or grid.

 ### Colors